 Band students begin their training in the sixth grade.
 Those who elect to participate are placed in classes of similar instruments.
 These classes meet daily, building on the fundamental musical skills learned in the elementary music program.
 Students also learn the technical skills to perform on their selected instruments.
 All beginning instrument classes are taught by specialists in the areas of woodwind, brass and percussion.

-Each middle school campus has a full-time band director who directs an advanced and an intermediate band in addition to teaching beginner classes.
+Each middle school campus has both a full-time band director and assistant band director who direct an advanced and an intermediate band in addition to teaching beginner classes.
 Seventh and eighth grade students are given their first opportunity to be members of full bands.
 Students are placed into leveled ensembles based on their overall skill on their particular instrument.
 The bands perform a minimum of three concerts each year.
 The varsity band competes in the Region 16 UIL Concert/ Sightreading contest each spring.
 Students may choose to compete in the AISD All-District Honor Band competition and district-sponsored Solo/Ensemble events.

 In the spring semester, high school band students compete in both the Region 16 UIL Solo/Ensemble contest as well as the Region 16 UIL Concert/Sightreading contest.
 Historically, AISD high school band students have been extremely successful in both UIL contests and TMEA auditions.
 The colorguard transitions to their indoor winterguard season in the spring, competing as an independent unit against other winterguards across the state.